zng-ui/zng/TODO/Focus.md

 # Focus TODO

-* Improve directional nav by hitting more points, not just the center?

-* Review focus parent/child.
-   - Refactor directional to skip focusable content, only enter goes in?
-   - Directional can escape?
-   - Review focusable scopes.

 * Restore focus from `modal` focus scope to button that opened it.
 * Restore focus to nearest sibling when focused is removed.
 * Support more then one ALT scopes?